Thoughts are Imaginary

 It is the same here.
 When we explore our experience with the same rigour as a true scientist, we inevitably notice that Consciousness is essentially empty, that is, devoid of objective qualities.
 Furthermore, we notice that from within this emptiness a vibration of this emptiness occurs, rendering the experience of apparent objects, such as thoughts and perceptions.

-The essential substance of all objects of thought is this objectless, empty space of Consciousness.
+The essential, irreducible Substance of all objects of thought is this objectless, empty space of Consciousness.

 What is the experience of thought, without reference to thought?